AJV009/XeonAJ_AJV009/readme.md

 # Projects
 [(**Baking some amazing projects, follow me on GitHub to stay alerted!**)](https://github.com/AJV009)
+- [**Daisy**](https://github.com/AJV009/daisy) Daisy is a Slack bot wheich adds emotions based on the message.
+Powered by OpenAI Beta API.
 - [**Witty Walk with Me**](https://github.com/AJV009/Witty_Walk_With_Me) A walking with Wit.ai service to sense negative statements and make calls or send sms using Twilio (2020)
 - [**Meno Mood Hack**](https://github.com/AJV009/meno_mood_hack) A Android app built using Flutter-Dart for Hackster.io Hacking Menopause competition (2020)
 - [**Document Scanner**](https://github.com/gpnagar/Img2txt) A python package simply using Azure Cognitive API for text extraction.
 (2020)